 At first, I was really excited to play Battlefield V on the Xbox, since the specs are better than PS4 and videos of the gameplay looked very nice on Xbox compared to PS4.
 But this excitement quickly died down as I realized that BFV isn’t what I expected it to be.
 For the month or so I toiled through BFV, I didn’t even touch The Witcher 3.

-Well, the hype had died down a long time ago, since I started playing at the beginning of 2019 and the game had come out in 2015 (Idk the exact release date).
+Well, the hype had died down a long time ago, since I started playing at the beginning of 2019 and the game had come out in 2015.
 If you read any game reviews between 2015 and 2017, you would’ve seen The Witcher 3 mentioned and still I didn’t care for what it was.
 This is mostly because the last major game like this that was hyped for me was The Last of Us which is a great game but I didn’t like it.

 Well, on to the actual game and what this post is about.
 I am now about 3+ months into playing the game and there have been a couple of weekends where I spent most of the weekend in front of my TV playing Witcher and if I wasn’t playing it, I was thinking about it.